averagehuman/argskwargs.io/src/articles/2016/jenkins-nginx-reverse-proxy.rst

 you to the point of having a new Jenkins instance running on port 8080.
 The next step then is to set up `nginx`_ as a reverse proxy for the Jenkins server - ie. requests are directed to nginx on port 80 before being passed on to Jenkins.
-(Use a firewall rule to block direct external access to the jenkins port).

-This is a common setup with Django, for example, where nginx sits in front of a number of gunicorn or uwsgi or apache/mod_wsgi servers and reduces load and complexity on those servers by:

-+ serving static files directly
-+ dealing with slow clients
-+ handling ssl termination

 Symlink the asset directories
 -----------------------------